 Cervical spine syndrome: multicausal origin, multimodal treatment

 People who suffer from tension in the neck muscles and cervical vertebrae are severely restricted in their everyday lives.
 Pain always has a psychological impact, it makes people uncomfortable and causes them to withdraw.
-With targeted therapy methods, patients can break out of the acute pain and prevent cervical spine syndrome from developing into a chronic condition.
+With targeted therapy methods, patients can break out of the acute pain and prevent the cervical spine syndrome from becoming a chronic burden.

 Depending on the individual case, treatment should include a combination of physiotherapy, medication, special pain-relieving therapies and acupressure.
 It is best for the individual to find out for themselves what is good for them.
-If the diagnosis is established quickly and the therapy can take effect, surgery is not necessary in most cases.
+If the diagnosis is made quickly and the therapy is effective, surgery is not necessary in most cases.
 However, triggers (such as stress) may need to be eliminated and new approaches to pain relief may need to be explored.

-If you would like to share your thoughts on acupressure and acupressure mat with cervical spine syndrome or give other people tips or ask questions about it, welcome to our large Facebook community.
+If you would like to discuss the topics of acupressure and acupressure mats with cervical spine syndrome, give other people tips or ask questions, you are very welcome to join our large Facebook community.

-Dr. Köstler, Paul: Cervical spine cervical syndrome via http://www.drkoestler.at/cervikal-hws/
+- Dr. Köstler, Paul: Cervical spine syndrome via http://www.drkoestler.at/cervikal-hws/

-Ganepour, Bijan/ PD Dr. med.
-Kubosch, David-Christopher: HWS-Syndrom: Schmerzen in der Halswirbelsäule, via https://gelenk-klinik.de/wirbelsaeule/hws-syndrom-beschwerden-halswirbelsaeule.html
+- Ganepour, Bijan/ PD Dr. med.
+Kubosch, David-Christopher: Cervical spine syndrome: pain in the cervical spine, via https://gelenk-klinik.de/wirbelsaeule/hws-syndrom-beschwerden-halswirbelsaeule.html